What "IBBFA Certified" Means — And Why It Matters

 Advanced Barre — Complex choreography, advanced progressions, equipment integration, expert-level class design, and the methodology for building challenging programming that remains safe and accessible.

 Each specialty requires the CBI as a prerequisite and adds +1 year of Active directory status.
-All four are included in the Principal Track ($1,297).
+All four specialties are included in the Principal Track ($1,297) — a $200 savings versus starting with CBI and upgrading later.

 IBBFA credentials are maintained through an annual registry process — the same model used by ACE, NASM, and virtually every professional certification body in fitness.

-Inactive status means the instructor earned the credential but has not maintained their annual registry ($99/year).
-They are not listed in the active directory, and their verification shows "Inactive."
-The credential was earned legitimately — it just isn't being maintained.
-Instructors can reactivate by paying the current annual fee.
+Lapsed status means the instructor earned the credential but is not currently maintaining their annual registry.
+The credential itself is intact — they passed the same exam every other IBBFA-certified instructor passed — but it's not currently maintained.
+They are not listed in the active directory, and their verification shows "Lapsed."
+Instructors can reactivate by paying the current annual fee at any time.

-For employers, the Active/Inactive distinction is the most practical piece of information: it tells you whether this instructor is currently maintaining their professional standing.
+For employers, the Active/Lapsed distinction is the most practical piece of information: it tells you whether this instructor is currently maintaining their professional standing, has access to ongoing technique updates, and is in good standing with IBBFA today.
+Read the full breakdown of lifetime certificates vs Active credentials and what employers actually verify →

 How Verification Works